sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <h3>📖 Definition:</h3>
-Is there a single dominant subject or group of subjects in the frame throughout the video?
+Does the video maintain a single dominant subject or group of subjects throughout?

 <details>
 <summary><h4> Question (Definition)</h4></summary>